FelixOnline/v2/content/articles/2010-11-11-is-the-first-year-of-a-degree-a-waste-of-time.md

 subtitle: >
   My advice to anyone thinking of a one, two or even three year degree?
 Do what you think will suit you and just dive in
 date: "2010-11-11 21:52:05 +0000"

 # Attributes from Felix Online V1
 id: "369"
 old_path: /comment/369/is-the-first-year-of-a-degree-a-waste-of-time
 aliases:
  - /comment/369/is-the-first-year-of-a-degree-a-waste-of-time
+imported: true
+comments:
+ - Wow thanks for your superior knowledge Mr Furse I really feel like I am on the right course now I really dont understand why they dont put you on a tour of UK schools as some sort of wizard career advisor 20120215 0211     Youre so awesome man  I cant bveiele I missed this blog for so long  Its just great stuff all round  Your design man too amazing  I cant wait to read what youve got next  I love everything that youre saying and want more more MORE  Keep this up man  Its just too good

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true